 WARNING!
-To reduce the chance of a serious injury, always use a push stick when making rip cuts narrower than 6 inches.
+To reduce the chance of a serious injury, always use a push stick or push block when your hand comes within 6 inches of the blade.

 Continue pushing the workpiece toward the back of the saw until it clears the anti-kickback pawls on the spreader.
 Turn off the motor.
 Do not attempt to remove the cut-off portion until the blade has come to a complete stop.